Tallahassee International Airport: History

 The airport began as Tallahassee Municipal Airport with a ceremony on April 23, 1961.
 The United States flag was presented to the City of Tallahassee by Captain Eddie Rickenbacker, World War I fighter ace and Chairman of the Board of Eastern Airlines.
 U.S. Army aircraft from Fort Rucker, Alabama, performed an aerial demonstration.
-Tallahassee Municipal replaced the city's first airport, Dale Mabry Field, which closed that year.
+Tallahassee Municipal replaced the city's first airport, Dale Mabry Field, which closed at the same time.

 Eastern Airlines opened the airport by ferrying city, state, and chamber of commerce officials.
 Aboard the flight were Tallahassee Mayor Joe Cordell, State Comptroller Ray Green, Tallahassee City Commissioners Davis Atkinson, George Taff, Hugh Williams, Tallahassee City Manager Arvah Hopkins, Tallahassee City Clerk-Auditor George White, Airport Manager Flagg Chittenden, and Ernest Menendez, Frank Deller, James Calhoun, John Ward and Jeff Lewis, all of the Tallahassee-Leon County Chamber of Commerce.

 In June 1961, less than two months after it opened, the airport was the site of Freedom Rider protests.
 The airport restaurant, Savarin, was designated "Whites Only", and closed rather than serve a racially-mixed group of clergy and activists.
 The protestors were arrested and removed, and later served prison sentences after the Supreme Court rejected their case in Dresner vs City of Tallahassee on a technicality.

 From the airport's opening until the early 1980s, its primary runway was Runway 18/36, a 6,076-foot runway with an ILS approach, enabling all-weather approaches, and a USAF certified High TACAN approach for practice by Air Force aircraft based at Tyndall AFB, near Panama City.
 Runway 09/27 was 4,000 feet long and supported general aviation operations.
 By the 1970s, the airport had scheduled flights on Eastern Airlines, Delta Air Lines, National Airlines and Southern Airways, mainly on Boeing 727s, Boeing 737s and McDonnell Douglas DC-9s.

 By the 1980s the terminal was becoming obsolete, and the 6,100 foot runway was too short for the Boeing 757 and Boeing 767 coming into service.
 Runway 09/27 was converted to a taxiway and a new Runway 09/27, 8,003 feet long with ILS, was built just to the south.
 A new passenger terminal was built just north of the new runway.
-Ground was broken on November 2, 1987 and the new terminal prompted officials to rename the airport from Tallahassee Municipal Airport to Tallahassee Regional Airport.
+Ground was broken on November 2, 1987, and the new terminal prompted officials to rename the airport from Tallahassee Municipal Airport to Tallahassee Regional Airport.
 On December 3, 1989, the city opened the $33 million terminal, and on February 20, 2000, the terminal was renamed the Ivan Munroe Terminal in honor of Tallahassee aviation pioneer Ivan Munroe.
 Munroe was the first man in Tallahassee to own a plane.